skt-t1-byungi/promise/packages/p-timeout/README.md

 ## API
 ### pTimeout(promise, ms)
-Wrap promise to timeout if input promise takes longer than specified time.
+Wrap promise to timeout if input promise takes longer than the specified time.

 ## License
 MIT